avikcincy-sanju/aviation/README.md

 the browser's local storage, so it doesn't strictly require editing `config.js` — that's just the fastest way to make it "yours" out of the box.

+## About the CORS proxy

+OpenSky's CORS support is inconsistent in practice — it can work from some networks and fail from others with a generic "Failed to fetch" error.
+To work around this reliably, requests are routed through a proxy that adds the missing header:

+- **Out of the box**, `config.js` points at a free public proxy (`api.allorigins.win`) that needs no signup.
+This is fine to start with, but it's a shared third-party service, so it can occasionally be slow or briefly unavailable.
+- **For a more reliable setup**, deploy `cloudflare-worker.js` as a free Cloudflare Worker (instructions are in that file's comments — about 10 minutes, no credit card) and point `corsProxy` in `config.js` at your own worker URL instead.
+It's still $0/month, just not shared with anyone else's traffic.

 ## Known limitations

 - **OpenSky's free/anonymous tier is rate-limited** (roughly one request per